How to Know Your Gotra: Find by Surname, Kundli or Date of Birth

 However, in modern times and within spiritual communities like ISKCON, the focus often shifts to spiritual compatibility and devotion.

 • How is Gotra calculated?
-It is patrilineal.
-It passes from the father to the children.
+It is patrilineal — it passes from the father to the children.
 A woman adopts her husband's Gotra after marriage.

 • How are Gotra names decided?
 They are named after the Rishi who started that specific clan.